vishalk90/MachineLearning/README.md

 * SVM / Hinge loss Algorithm
 * More to come…

-** To get the information related to each module, go to their directory and find the README.md file
+** To get the information related to each module, go to their directory and find the README file